Note

 Navigate to the Cloud Security section of the Defender for Cloud menu and select API security under Advanced Workload protections.

 The dashboard shows the number of onboarded APIs, broken down by API collections, endpoints, and Azure API Management services.
-It includes a summary of APIs onboarded for threat detection security coverage with Defender for APIs workload protections plan.
+It includes a summary of APIs onboarded for threat detection security coverage by using the Defender for APIs workload protections plan.

 API endpoint detailed findings